Qualifying exams FAQs

 Students who are double majors are allowed to defer their qualifying exams for up to one year.
 This means that they are expected to complete the qualifying exams by the beginning of their seventh semester, usually taking them in the summer after their third year of graduate school.

 Note that this deferral is not automatic.
-By the end of the spring semester of second year, students who are pursuing a double major who want to defer their qualifying exams must let the department’s ASC know that they plan to do so.
+By the end of the spring semester of second year, students who are pursuing a double major who want to defer their qualifying exams must let the department’s ADGS know that they plan to do so.
 At that time, they fill out official paperwork, using the PBS Qualifying Examination Petition Form (see the special section on the form about deferring an exam).
 The form requires the signatures of the students’ advisory committee members.

 Then, by the end of the spring semester of their third year, students must notify the department’s ASC that they intend to take their exams.
 At this point, they again fill out paperwork, using a new copy of the PBS Qualifying Examination Petition Form.
 The form again requires the signatures of the students’ advisory committee members.